 The answer might be obvious if you have been paying attention to the so-called trade war between China and the US in the news lately.

 But why is it of concern and what are the far-reaching implications for the rest of the world?

-GDP measures the value of all goods and services produced in a country from raw materials (input costs), to value added (assembly and skilled labour costs) to come up with final goods or services.
+GDP measures the value of all goods and services produced in a country.
+From raw materials (input costs) to value-added (assembly and skilled labour costs) to come up with final goods or services.

-This occurs when the country places emphasis on or relies on income from Foreign Direct Investment (FDI) to help boost its economy via its GNP.
+This occurs when your country places emphasis on or relies on income from Foreign Direct Investment (FDI) to help boost its economy via its GNP.
 GNP is a similar measurement but slightly different from GDP as it incorporates.

 Importance of trade